 Santa Maria del Rio del Oro is twelve miles south on Hwy. #57.
 It is known as the birthplace of the rebozos or shawls worn by women throughout Mexico.
 There’s a good hotel there, the Puesta del Sol that also has good food.

 Morals were never my strong suit.
-Years later, I ran into her on the streets of New York.
+Years later, I ran into L. on the streets of New York.
 I looked at her and immediately, images of Gogorrón came back.
-She smiled, with that all knowing smile she had and walked away.
+She smiled, with that Mona Lisa wisp of a smile she had and walked away.
 Then it dawned on me that she had probably put the evil eye on me.
 The moral of the story is that if you are traveling with someone who might have psychic powers, make sure they are on your side before you go to Gogorrón.
 Or at least be a nice guy.